Sanket241/ATTIRE/README.md

 - **Frontend**: Built entirely on the React framework, ATTIRE offers a dynamic and interactive user interface.

--**Backend**: For secure authentication and user management, ATTIRE utilizes a backend built on the MERN (MongoDB, Express.js, React, Node.js) stack.
+- **Backend**: For secure authentication and user management, ATTIRE utilizes a backend built on the MERN (MongoDB, Express.js, React, Node.js) stack.

  - **Database**: MongoDB serves as the database backbone, providing a robust and scalable solution for storing user data and product information.